BirchM93/Project2/README.md

 ### Known Bugs

 -   On the iPhone 5, the card panel does not take up the full screen
-    -   Bottom 4 squares are not visible.
+    -   The bottom 4 deck of cards are not visible.

--   Also on the iPhone 5, user cannot see the number of moves taken.
+-   Also on the iPhone 5, the user cannot see the number of moves taken.

 ## Deployment